 Another thing to consider when making this large decision is whether or not the pay from your new career will be worth it and whether or not you can actually pay off the debt relatively easily with your new job.
 For example, if you go to school and incur $75,000 in student loan debt, what type of salary will you be making when it comes time to graduate and move into your career?

 If you will only be making $35,000, then the pay is not worth the amount of money it will cost to learn the job.
-If you do make a decent salary and have good credit, you may also be eligible for student loan refinancing, which can greatly reduce the cost of your debt.
-If you think you’ll be able to get a good job after graduation, taking out loans might be worth it for you.
+So, if you do make a decent salary and have good credit, you may also be eligible for student loan refinancing, which can greatly reduce the cost of your debt.
+In the case you think you’ll be able to get a good job after graduation, taking out loans might be worth it for you.

 What Would Happen if You Do Not Go to College?